-Meanwhile, the pay rate for contractors depends on the hours worked or the service done as per contract.
+Meanwhile, the pay rate for contractors depends on the hours worked or the service is done as per the contract.

 Hours or Service Rendered – Employee pay stubs would include the total hours worked within a pay period.
 Aside from regular hours, an employee could render various types of hours, such as overtime and double-time.
 When making pay stubs, itemize each type of work hour, and separate them into the appropriate YTD and current columns.

 3. Taxes, Deductions, and Contributions